---

 * [ Updates ](/blog/category/updates/)

-## [Capacitor Live Updates: A Complete Guide to OTA Updates](/blog/capacitor-live-updates-guide/)
+## [Capacitor Live Updates: The Complete OTA Guide](/blog/capacitor-live-updates-guide/)

 Shipping a fix used to mean a bundled binary, an app store review, and a few days of hoping users would tap "update".
 With Capacitor Live Updates that loop shrinks to minutes.
 You push a new web bundle, devices pick it up on the next launch, and the next version of your app is already in users' hands.